 Breakfast in Italy – what do Italians typically eat?
-And especially, what do we tourists have to order to feel just like a real Italian.
+And especially, what do we tourists have to order to feel just like a real Italian?
 Whether it’s a week-long vacation on the Adriatic in an all-inclusive or at least full-board hotel, or in a small bed & breakfast hotel in one of the country’s many beautiful cities and metropolises.
 The bigger the hotel, the more international the breakfast offer will be.
 Especially in important economic like financial cities like Milan or Rome, you will get everything at breakfast to choose from.
 But, do you need this at all, this surplus?
 Why not enjoy it locally, like the local population?
-After all, you often come to a country precisely because of the local culture, then you should also come into contact with the usual customs.
+After all, you often come to a country precisely because of the local culture, then you should also come into contact with the typical customs.
 The smaller a hotel or B&B is, the less choice you usually get, and the more typical the offerings become.
 Below for you below also some impressions of my breakfasts from previous trips to Italy, and the typical breakfast offer.

 Breakfast in Italy